Get Archiving with YoYotta LTFS

 LTFS does allow access from the desktop, but it is not the fastest way to read and write.

 Remember that LTFS is a tape that cannot be accessed in parallel.

-YoYottaID has a smart queue, so multiple backups to tape can be started and they will be processed in order.
+YoYotta has a smart queue, so multiple copies to tape can be started and they will be processed in order.